 - Write 10 things you are grateful for.
 Practicing gratitude on a regular basis is linked to increased levels of happiness and well-being.
-What a better moment to start this habit than when you are bored?
+What better moment to start this habit than when you are bored?

 - Have a spa night.
-Organizing a spa night for yourself is a great way to prioritize self-care and to spend some mindful time.
-Do a face mask, paint your nails, pamper yourself.
+Organizing a spa night for yourself is a great way to prioritize self-care and spend some mindful time.
+Do a face mask, paint your nails, and pamper yourself.
 It feels good to take care of your body, it deserves your love.